MediaSavvy/MediaSavvy/Wiki/Hacking-Tools-and-Software.md

 - [PentestGPT](https://pentestgpt.ai/login) - Artificial Intelligence for doubts about hacking and pentesting.
 Alternatively, you can use ChatGPT with the temporary chat enabled to ask the same type of questions.

+- [More Hacking tools](https://github.com/carryingwater/MoreHackingTools) - A catalog of resources for hackers.

 ***

 ### Deobfuscators